dslsyeoh/spring-aop-with-spring-email/README.md

-Exercise practice for Spring AOP
+Exercise for Spring AOP with Spring Email